matthew-robertson/Useful_things/I Learned Something Today/JS.md

 ```

 ## Ember
+1. Ember provides some handy built-in stuff around memory hygiene to avoid leaks.
+One example is the way `on` event handlers take care of properly tearing down event listeners, which is a [common source of errors](https://www.youtube.com/watch?v=slIz90NHKUs)
+1. The [Destroyable](https://api.emberjs.com/ember/release/modules/@ember%2Fdestroyable) package in ember exposes the building-blocks needed to handle object destruction memory-safely.
+It's not *recent*, but it hasn't been around forever.

 ## Testing Ember?
 1. When constructing components in tests, the elements you pass in have are found from the `this` scope.
 Local variables don't exist in its space, it's weird.
 You once spent comically long trying to track down a test that was failing because of this.